-Each card application requires a hard pull of your credit report, which can shave 5 to 20 points off your score.
+Each card application requires a hard pull of your credit report, which can shave several points off your score.
 If you don’t think you can meet the card’s eligibility requirements, look elsewhere.
-And leave at least six months between applications to maintain a healthy credit score.
+You may also want to leave at least six months between applications to maintain a healthy credit score.

-To pay down as much of your balance before your 0% promo ends, divide the amount you’re transferring by the number of months you have to pay it down.
-That way, you’ll know exactly how much you need to repay before the revert rate kicks in.
+To pay down as much of your balance before your 0% promo APR ends, divide the amount you’re transferring by the number of months you have to pay it down.
+That way, you know exactly how much you need to repay before the revert rate kicks in.

 After your intro period ends, you’ll pay your approved revert rate on any remaining balances.
 Consider setting a reminder for a few months before your promo expires so that you’re not caught off guard.

-Finding the right balance transfer card can be your ticket to getting out of debt more quickly.
-When narrowing down the right card for you, look for those offering 0% APR on transfers for as long as you’re eligible.
+Finding the right balance transfer card can be your ticket to getting out of debt faster.
+When narrowing down the right card for you, look for those offering 0% intro APR on transfers for as long as you’re eligible.